Vienna terror attack: Police launch massive manhunt | DW | 03.11.2020

 They have also carried out searches of other properties as part of their investigation

-Austrian Chancellor Sebastian Kurz described the shootings as a "repulsive terror attack."
+Austrian Chancellor Sebastian Kurz described the shootings as a "repulsive terror attack" and urged the country to unite in the wake of the killings.

-In a televised address, he vowed that Austria would defend its democracy, fundamental rights and its liberal way of life.
+In a televised address on Tuesday, he vowed that Austria would defend its democracy, fundamental rights and its liberal way of life.

 "We will never allow this hatred to gain ground," Kurz said in a televised speech.